Riketta/Warcraft-Fishman/README.md

 - Use "Oversized Bobber" if you fishing pools, but default bobber have a bit higher accuracy in water without pools
 - Bobber should stay in front of pool on its border (closer to you), because little fishes have higher priority for cursor targeting and bot can't detect bobbers positioning.
 - Water horizont (absolute, like in ocean) should be around 20-25% from top
+- Have SpellQueueWindow 100 or higher (check it with "/dump GetCVar("SpellQueueWindow")" and set with "/console SpellQueueWindow 200")
 - Have at least 50 FPS

 ## Presets